openharmony/docs/en/application-dev/reference/apis-network-kit/js-apis-http.md

   "EXAMPLE_URL",
   {
     method: http.RequestMethod.POST, // Optional.
 The default value is http.RequestMethod.GET.
-    // This parameter is used to transfer data when the POST request is used.
+    // This field is used to transfer the request body when a POST request is used.
+Its format needs to be negotiated with the server.
-    extraData: new ExtraData('data to send'),
+    extraData: 'data to send',
     expectDataType: http.HttpDataType.STRING, // Optional.
 This parameter specifies the type of the return data.
     usingCache: true, // Optional.
 The default value is true.
     priority: 1, // Optional.
 The default value is 1.